uiceds/cee-492-project-2025-Team1/cee492_report.typ

 #import "@preview/charged-ieee:0.1.4": ieee
+#set par(spacing: 1em)

 #show: ieee.with(
   title: [Predicting Concrete Compressive Strength using Machine Learning],
   abstract: [
 This project investigates the prediction of concrete compressive strength using machine learning models.
 We use the Concrete Compressive Strength dataset from the UCI Machine Learning Repository, which contains 1,030 experimental data points with eight input variables (cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, fine aggregate, and curing age) and one output variable (compressive strength in MPa).
 Our study compares linear regression, decision tree regression, and neural networks to determine the most effective approach for capturing the nonlinear relationships that govern the development of concrete strength.
   ],
   authors: (
     (